lgw2/lgw2.github.io/_teaching/csci127-summer-2020/syllabus.md

 collection: teaching
 type: "Undergraduate course"
 venue: "Montana State University, Computer Science"
-date: 2019-06-10
+date: 2020-05-06
 location: "Bozeman, Montana"
 ---

 Catalog description: Provides a gentle introduction to the exciting world of big data and data science.
 Students expand their ability to solve problems with Python by learning to deploy lists, files, dictionaries and object-oriented programming.
 Data science libraries are introduced that enable data to be manipulated and displayed.

-## Meeting times and locations
+## Course schedule
-The course runs 6/10 through 7/5.
+The course runs May 18 through June 26..

-Lectures: Monday-Thursday, 8-10:35am in Barnard 126.
-These will be a mix of lectures and individual/group problem solving.

-Labs: Monday-Thursday, 2-5pm in Barnard 254.
-On most days, you will have a lab assignment to complete individually or with a partner.
-You may also use this time to work on individual programming homework assignments.

 ## Course resources
 ### Textbook